bcgov/entity/docs/Way of Working/Corps Staff Requirements Meeting Agenda Notes.md

 - Withdrawal, quick refresher ([Requirements](https://docs.google.com/document/d/1HhOVry-u5Y7Q3Bh5UJVe-t3X_5Dx33YCg5cXecT3C9c/edit?usp=sharing))

 ----
-feb 2nd, 2021
+feb 9th, 2021
 ----
+- Historical Co-ops int he new system
-- Alteration notice output designs (link!!)
+- Alteration notice output designs ([design ticket](https://app.zenhub.com/workspaces/entity-5bf2f2164b5806bc2bf60531/issues/bcgov/entity/6402))
 - Draft alterations - If staff start a draft, can a client pick it up?
 Or if staff start it, should only staff be able to cancel/finish it?([Requirements](https://docs.google.com/document/d/1eE5RgrpJpydaNBOAOO6jlt3K6aamRcDTNHCxOVprwO8/edit?usp=sharing))
-- Freeze a company in the new system ([requirements doc](https://docs.google.com/document/d/1Hfw37sp_ZftMd_u1PpxAivTkK6yhXHRxC4sQl_eBrzg/edit?usp=sharing)
+- Freeze a company in the new system ([requirements doc](https://docs.google.com/document/d/1Hfw37sp_ZftMd_u1PpxAivTkK6yhXHRxC4sQl_eBrzg/edit?usp=sharing))
 - Society NRs - should you be able to edit them? (you currently can edit a society NR in the new name request app, and it reflects in societies online)